jamesaduncan/osom.guide/src/measuring-service-performance.md

 For example, the consumer of an IaaS-type service may have a requirement for 99.999% uptime.
 The IaaS-type service should be reporting the uptime as a measurement.
 The target will influence a service's decision to consume a service or not.

-If there is a service that is created to serve a particular target - for example, a high-availability IaaS service, then that should be captured as a user need.
+If there is a service that is created to serve a particular target - for example, a high-availability IaaS service, then that target should be captured as a user need.

 ## Recording Service Performance Measures